National Capital Chapter

 embrace the privilege to serve and the responsibility to lead the Chapter.

-responsibilities, PRSA NCC Board members are also entrusted with individual
+PRSA NCC Board members have collective board responsibilities and are entrusted with individual

 meetings and procurement of additional revenue (e.g., new members, supporting

 events).
 Outlined below are the expectations and responsibilities of the PRSA NCC Board of Directors.